whtakeda/cardcollection/readme.md

 ---

 ## Known Bugs/issues

 * GUI does not scale well.
 Requires nearly a full screen to display correctly.
 Basically unplayable on mobile devices
+* Possible bug in Mastermind that may allow the same card to be selected twice, making the game unwinnable

 ---

 ## Next Steps